apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel launches night raid on Gaza al-Shifa hospital**
+**Suspect in state police officer's death is shot, arrested in Albuquerque**

-You can read more about it [here](https://www.bbc.com/news/world-middle-east-68594153).
+You can read more about it [here](https://www.santafenewmexican.com/news/local_news/suspect-in-state-police-officers-death-is-shot-arrested-in-albuquerque/article_28ddd7ae-e476-11ee-8954-6b41579ef4de.html).

 ## Requirements
 - Python 3.8